Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-Acoustics of musical instruments describes how harmonics of a given fundamental tone appear together with the fundamental tone when this one is played.
-Tones can be thought as wave frequencies and the harmonics of a fundamental tone correspond to integer multiples of that frequency.
+Let us return to the phenomenon of harmonics.
+Tones are essentially wave frequencies and the harmonics of a fundamental tone correspond to integer multiples of that frequency.

 Figure~\ref{f:waves} illustrates three different models of standing waves.
 The first one corresponds to the vibration of a string with fixed ends, the second one corresponds to the motion of the air inside a cylindrical pipe with two open ends such as a flute, and the third one corresponds to the motion of the air inside a cylindrical pipe with one open end and one closed end, such as a clarinet or an organ pipe.
-In the three cases, the first wave represents a fundamental tone and the subsequent waves represent the harmonics associated to the fundamental tone.
-In the case of the string and the open pipe, the frequencies of the harmonics are all integer multiples of the frequency of the fundamental, while in the case of a pipe with one open end and one closed end, the frequencies of the harmonics are all odd multiples of the frequency of the fundamental.
+In the three cases, the first wave represents a fundamental tone and the subsequent waves represent the harmonics associated with the fundamental tone.
+In the example of the string and the open pipe, the frequencies of the harmonics are all integer multiples of the frequency of the fundamental, while in the example of a pipe with one open end and one closed end, the frequencies of the harmonics are all odd multiples of the frequency of the fundamental.
+The octave corresponds to a ratio of frequencies equal to $2$.